 For many users touch screen typing is an awkward rather frustrating activity.
-Thankfully there is a growing range of keyboards available for use with tablets on the market.
+Thankfully there is a growing range of tablet keyboards available for use with tablets on the market.
 Microsoft recently launched its new Surface tablet which comes complete with two choices of keyboards that also function as covers.
 Offering the keyboard as part of the deal, Microsoft’s newest creation is aiming to compete with Apple’s iPad for dominance in the tablet market.
-We’ve had a look at some of the keyboards that are available.
+We’ve had a look at some of the keyboards that are available including flexible keyboards.

 Logitech Tablet Keyboard for iPad